 Even if you travel from one Caravan Park or another, it is possible to get stuck on the side of a road and wait for help.

 If you are like us and like to freedom camp often, it is a good idea to have as much water as possible.
 There have been times when we were unable to access the water because of an airlock in our caravan water pump.
-We don’t need to worry as much if we have a spare 20L of water with us at all time.
+You don’t need to worry as much if we have a spare 20L of water with you at all time.

 You can extend your Bush Camping/Free Camping stay with just a Water Bladder.

 We have a 150L version that we bought from eBay.
 When we fill it up, it fits perfectly across the back floor.
-The kids can just place their feet on it or cross their legs.
-It’s kept in the car back the rest of the day, rolled up.
+It’s kept in the car boot the rest of the day, rolled up.

 We can fill our tanks with 170L more water by using the 20L jerrycan and 150L bladder.
 This extends our stay for another few days.